 In March 2005, FASB issued Interpretation No. 47, Accounting for Conditional Asset Retirement Obligations - an interpretation of FASB Statement No. 143 ("FIN No. 47").
-FIN No. 47 provides

-(or) through the normal operation of the asset.
+FIN No. 47 provides guidelines as to when a company is required to record a conditional asset retirement obligation.
+In general, an entity is required to recognize a liability for the fair value of a conditional asset retirement obligation if the fair value of the liability can be reasonably estimated.
+The fair value of a liability for the conditional asset retirement obligation should be recognized when incurred - generally upon acquisition, construction, or development and (or) through the normal operation of the asset.
 FIN No. 47 is effective no later than the end of fiscal years ending after December 15, 2005 (December 31, 2005, for calendar-year enterprises).
 The Company is still assessing the impact of FIN No. 47 on its future results of operations and financial position.